TheoGibbons/unix-simple-website-backup/README.md

         2. Ask file input settings
         3. Import MYSQL
         4. Extract file
-  7. temp directory used should be the systems /tmp directory
+  7. temp directory should be the systems /tmp directory
+  8. Custom string you can set in the .env file to append to the file name to help identify zip files e.g. 2020-07-19_15-00-01-{custom string}.zip
+  9. Remove all the crazy automatic creation of the composer.json file and auto running of `composer update`. composer.json should be a normal file and `composer update` should be left up to the admin to run